CodexLiner/python_mongoDB/README.md

 **Q1.
 Write a Code to add Mailing feature in the flask application.**
-### How to run App and send mail
+##### How to run App and send mail
-Step -1 : First you need to open prject directory
+Step -1 : First you need to open project directory
 ```shell
 cd question_1
 ```